cduguet/crowdtransfer-closed/README.md

-# Goodby website for CrowdTransfer
+# Goodbye website for CrowdTransfer